cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 \end{array}
 $$

 Our core language doesn’t support recursive or pattern matching definitions, so we’ll have to elaborate the above definition into something less familiar, which uses the $Y$ combinator and the pattern matching construct.
-It’s a bit more verbose, but it’s addition nonetheless!
+It’s a bit more verbose, but it’s addition nonetheless:

 $$
 \begin{array}{l}